mbachm/CarND-Advanced-Lane-Lines/writeup.md

 [video1]: ./processed_project_video.mp4 "Video"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup Report
+### Writeup Report

 My project consists of multiple python modules:
 * `advanced_lane_lines.py`: The main class, where all other methods/modules are called from
+* `lane.py`: Module of a lane.
+It keeps track of recent found lanes and bufferes them for a smoother result
 * `camera_calibration.py`: The module for the camera calibration
 * `color_gradient_threshold.py`: Module to create a binary thresholded image
 * `perspective_transform.py`: Module to transform/warp images and for applying the region of interest image mask
 * `find_lanes.py`: Find lanes wit the help of a histogram and curvature and the distance to the center of the car

 In the main module `advanced_lane_lines.py` all important steps are called.
-The most important function is `pipeline()`(line 24-92).
+The most important function is `pipeline()`(line 33-106).
 It consinst of 7 steps which generate my result:
-1. Camera Calibration (done if necessary)
+1. Camera calibration (done if necessary)
 2. Distortion correction
-3. Color & Gradient Threshold
+3. Color & gradient thresholding
-4. Perspective Transform
+4. Perspective transformation
 5. Find lanes, calculate curvature and distance to center  with peaks in histogram.
 Draw found lanes in transformed image
 6. Retransform image and stack undistorted and rewarped image
-7. Write text with calculations of step 5 on image
+7. Write text with calculations for curvature and vehicle postion on image

+All important values of the found lanes are stored in lane objects (one for the left and one for the right lane).
+Inside the lane object, all needed calculations are performed (see `lane.py`).

 The results of the test images where generated with the function `test_pipeline()` (line 95 -105), which calls `pipeline()`.
-For a better performance, the camera calibration values where calculated before calling `pipeline()`.

-The code of lines 67-90 was only necessary to generate and save a nice image which contains all steps if my pipeline seperately.
-I will explain it any further.
+The code of lines 82-104 was only necessary to generate and save a nice image which contains all steps if my pipeline seperately.
+I will not explain it.

-The project video was computed with the function `video_pipeline()` (lines 107-109), which does not calculates the camera calibration before calling `pipeline()`.
-Instead, it reads the global variables `mtx` and `dist`.
-The values were calcluated in line 123 before processing the project video (line 123-128).
+The project video was computed with the function `video_pipeline()` (lines 121-123).
+The values for the camera calibration where generated in line 126 both for `test_pipeline()` and `video_pipeline()`.
+This way, they only had to be caclulated once.

 Now I will go through each necessary rubric point and explain the details of my implementation.

-###Camera Calibration
+### Camera Calibration

-The code for this step is contained in camera_calibration.py. `get_camera_calibration_values()` (line 54-60) and `get_camera_calibration_values_and_save_example_camera_calibration_images()` (line 44-52) are the public methods for this python module.
+The code for this step is contained in camera_calibration.py. `get_camera_calibration_values()` (line 43-51) and `save_example_camera_calibration_images()` (line 53-58) are the public methods for this python module.
 The second was only used to save the undistort images, the first is used for the pipeline.

-The code of `get_camera_calibration_values()` calls the function `__calibrate_camera()` (line 8-33), which is pretty the same as in the 'Correcting for Distortion' lesson.
-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+The code of `get_camera_calibration_values()` calls the function `__calibrate_camera()` (line 8-33), which is nearly the same as in the 'Correcting for Distortion' lesson.
+I start by preparing 'object points', which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 The object points have a size of 6*9 as the chessboards have 9 columns and 6 rows (line 16-20).
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 To find a chessboard on the image, I use the `cv2.findChessboardCorners()` function (line 23-30).

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function (line 32-33) and obtained this result: